 The George Washington University Law School, J.D., 2017, with honors

-Doris Yuen is an attorney at Buckley LLP.
-She assists clients with financial services regulatory compliance matters and government investigations.
-Prior to joining Buckley LLP, Doris clerked for the Honorable John M. Campbell at the Superior Court of the District of Columbia and worked at Buckley LLP.
-She received her B.A. from the University of California, Davis and graduated with honors from The George Washington University Law School, where she served as an APALSA board member and the Administrative & Online Editor for The George Washington International Law Review, and her B.A. from the University of California, Davis.
+Doris is an associate at Ballard Spahr LLP.
+She assists clients with privacy, cybersecurity, and financial services regulatory compliance matters.
+Prior to joining Ballard Spahr, Doris clerked for the Honorable John M. Campbell at the Superior Court of the District of Columbia and worked at Buckley LLP.
+She received her B.A. from the University of California, Davis and graduated with honors from The George Washington University Law School, where she served as an APALSA board member and the Administrative & Online Editor for The George Washington International Law Review.
+Doris is also a Certified Information Privacy Professional (CIPP/US).